damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 In the equation Y = X, three coefficients are hidden because they are unused:

 - the intercept coefficient &beta;<sub>0</sub> corresponds to the value of Y when X is 0, which is 0 in our case.
-- the slope coefficient &beta;<sub>1</sub> corresponds to how much Y increase when X increase of 1, which is 1 in our case (e.g., when X is 3, Y is 1 x 3).
+- the slope coefficient &beta;<sub>1</sub> corresponds to how much Y increases when X increases by 1 unit.
+For example in our case, when  X increases from 2 to 3, that is 1 unit, Y increases from 2 to 3 as well (when X increase by 1 unit, Y increases by 1).
+Consequently, the slope codefficient is 1 in this example.
 - the error coefficient &epsilon; corresponds to how far from the prediction line the values of Y are, which is 0 in our case because all the values are aligned.

 So in general, the relation between a predictor and an outcome can be written as: